Contributing to omegaUp

 Clean Up Remote References

-git remote prune upstream --dry-run # Preview what will be removed
+git remote prune origin --dry-run # Preview what will be removed

-git remote prune upstream # Actually remove them
+git remote prune origin # Actually remove them

 Additional Settings